skylight-hq/skylight.digital/pages/toolkits/service_design_framework/08_appendix_a_methods.md

 ### Stakeholder mapping

 Create a visual representation of all the people who can influence a project and how they’re connected.
-This can help get buy-in from and include the right people during the service design process.
+This can help you include the right people and get their buy-in during the service design process.

 [Read about stakeholder mapping<i class="fal fa-long-arrow-right ml-2" aria-hidden="true"></i>](/work/toolkits/service-design-framework/methods/stakeholder-mapping/)